arjunrops/PlaCell-app/README.md

 # PlaCell-app
-An app to facilitate news sharing between a Placement Cell and students.
+An app to facilitate news sharing between a Placement Cell and students.<br>
+UI developed by me.
 ### Screenshots
 <table>
   <tbody>